nrd10/ProgramofStudyWebApp/README.md

 # Docker Setup
 The web application makes use of Docker and is built through docker-compose.
 Each command in the Dockerfile is explained below:
-1. "FROM python:3.5": Sets up base project set-up to install all the dependencies to run your application Python as our base since Django is a Python project.
+1. `"FROM python:3.5"`: Sets up base project set-up to install all the dependencies to run your application Python as our base since Django is a Python project.
-2. "ENV PYTHONUNBUFFERED 1": Creates an environment variable and passes and standard output to be printed to the Terminal.
+2. `"ENV PYTHONUNBUFFERED 1"`: Creates an environment variable and passes and standard output to be printed to the Terminal.
-3. "RUN mkdir /code": Creates a directory within the container.
+3. `"RUN mkdir /code"`: Creates a directory within the container.
-4. "WORKDIR /code": Specifies a new default directory within the Docker image's file system.
+4. `"WORKDIR /code"`: Specifies a new default directory within the Docker image's file system.
-5. "ADD requirements.txt /code/": Adds requirements.txt file to /code directory
+5. `"ADD requirements.txt /code/"`: Adds requirements.txt file to /code directory
-6. "RUN pip3 install -r requirements.txt": installs requirement files that are needed to run the Django project.
+6. `"RUN pip3 install -r requirements.txt"`: installs requirement files that are needed to run the Django project.
-7. "ADD . /code/": Copys all project files in current directory into /code directory.
+7. `"ADD . /code/"`: Copys all project files in current directory into /code directory.
 8. "RUN groupadd posgroup": Creates a new Group Account on the host Linux OS
 9. "RUN useradd -m -G posgroup posuser": Creates a new user "posuser" to the newly created Group Account.
 10. "RUN mkdir /var/run/celery": Creates a new directory